Swiss bank Julius Baer to pay $79.7 mln in FIFA corruption settlement | Sports-Games

 Swiss bank Julius Baer to pay $79.7 mln in FIFA corruption settlement

-The Swiss bank Julius Baer has agreed to pay $79.7 million in a settlement with the U.S. Department of Justice after being implicated in a sprawling corruption probe surrounding FIFA, the world's soccer governing body.

-Julius Baer has entered a three-year deferred prosecution agreement to resolve accusations it engaged in a money laundering conspiracy.
-The agreement includes a $43.3 million criminal fine and a $36.4 million forfeiture.
-It was accepted by U.S. District Judge Pamela Chen at a hearing in Brooklyn, New York.
+It will pay a $43.3 million criminal fine and a $36.4 million forfeiture, and not face further punishment if it complies with the agreement's terms.
+The agreement was accepted by U.S. District Judge Pamela Chen in Brooklyn, New York, after Julius Baer's general counsel pleaded not guilty on the bank's behalf.

-Switzerland's third-largest private bank has said it has cooperated with the Justice Department since 2015.
-It has also said it has upgraded its compliance controls and dismissed some clients.
+Julius Baer had previously set aside funds to cover the payout.
+Switzerland's third-largest listed bank has said it has cooperated with the Justice Department since 2015, upgraded its compliance controls and dismissed some clients.

 The Justice Department unveiled the FIFA probe in April 2015.
 More than 40 defendants, including soccer and marketing executives, were charged, and at least 30 have pleaded guilty.

-In June 2017, former Julius Baer banker Jorge Arzuaga pleaded guilty to a conspiracy charge for helping an Argentine sports marketing executive pay bribes to the president of Argentina's soccer federation, who was a FIFA vice president.
-Arzuaga was sentenced last November to probation.
+In November, former Julius Baer banker Jorge Arzuaga was sentenced to three years probation after pleading guilty to a conspiracy charge.
+Arzuaga had been accused of helping an Argentine sports marketing executive pay bribes to the president of Argentina's soccer federation, who was a FIFA vice president.

+The federation's president at the time, Julio Grondona, died in 2014.
+Swiss financial regulator FINMA has also imposed penalties for Julius Baer's anti-money laundering shortfalls, ordering the bank to improve its controls and appoint an auditor, and reprimanding two former chief executives.

+FINMA lifted a ban on Julius Baer making large acquisitions in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)